junxit/us-congress-bills-117/metadata.md

 - 2021-12-08 — Motion to reconsider laid on the table Agreed to without objection.
 - 2021-12-08 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 411 - 7 (Roll no. 435). (text: 12/01/2021 CR H6817-6832)
 - 2021-12-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 411 - 7 (Roll no. 435).(text: CR 12/01/2021 H6817-6832)
+- 2021-12-09 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.